 - Pack your socks into your shoes.
 Why waste that extra space?

 - Separate in-flight essentials.
 Anything you’ll need easy access to should be in a pouch or small bag.

 - Pack food storage bags to store food, jewelry, and wet swimwear.

 - Bring half of what you initially pack.
-If you’re looking for ways to cut down bag weight, this handy tip makes you really think about what is essential.
+If you’re looking for ways to cut down bag weight, this handy tip makes you really think about what's essential.

 - Learn the 3-1-1- rule.
 Modern travel means dealing with TSA’s rules about what you can take on flights.
 Knowing the rules will inform how you pack toiletries.

 - Know your airlines’ baggage rules.
 Don’t risk a $50 or even a $100 fee for oversized baggage.
 Confirm how many bags you’re allowed to check for free and figure out if the extra bag fees are worth it.

 Each destination and vacation will have it’s own questions and concerns, but we hope this guide gets you started on planning your next trip, whether near or far.

 How 55+ Communities Can Help